Last summer, I traveled to the Hawaiian Islands, where I had a wonderful time. You can read my trip reports here:

-- Although I am a huge fan of the Four Seasons brand, and their hotels are always my first choice, I have to admit that the Andaz Maui Resort at Wailea (which I will review soon) is the best luxury option in Wailea, despite featuring smaller rooms.
+- Although I am a huge fan of the Four Seasons brand, and their hotels are always my first choice, I have to admit that the Andaz Maui Resort at Wailea (which I reviewed here) is the best luxury option in Wailea, despite featuring smaller rooms.
 Not only are the facilities, architecture and design more elegant, the resort also feels quieter (although it also has many families among its guests), the restaurants are more refined, the pool areas enjoy a better layout, and the room rates are often half those at the Four Seasons (although the Andaz experience feels more luxurious and serene).

 - Location: 8/10